itjimbo/Universal-Installer-and-Updater/README.md

 ## Versions
 **Version 2022.03.09**
-- Initial build of the script
+- Initial build of the script (in working condition)